jbloomlab/dms_tools2/docs/examples.rst

     jupyter nbconvert --to notebook --execute --inplace --ExecutePreprocessor.timeout=-1 analysis_notebook.ipynb

-Note that you should **not** open the notebook interactively while it is being run in command-line mode.
+You should **not** open the notebook while it is being run in command-line mode.

 If you are in the `Bloom lab`_ and using the Hutch server, you can run a notebook via `slurm`_ by creating a file ``run.sbatch`` that looks like this::